Comparing metal mechanical pencils made of stainless steel, brass, aluminium and titanium…

 Here is an example of our personalised stainless steel pencils if you are looking for that perfect gift.

 And if you are after pens, then we have two models available to you.
-Firstly, we have the big brother of the two “The Writer Pen” and secondly we have “The Traveller Pen” which is the smaller of the two.
-Both are available to purchase through the website.
+Firstly, we have the original Hand-Built Ebony Writer Pen and then we have the Hand-Built Brass Writer Pen and the Hand-Built Stainless Steel Writer Pen too.

 Also, if you want to see how it all started, you can look at Nicholas Hemingway’s product launches through Kickstarter where all of his pens and pencils were initially launched.